nusco/forthr/README.md

 forthr
 ======

-At some point, everybody in his/her life should write a barely-functioning, half-assed Forth compiler.
-Just because you can.
+Everybody should write a barely-functioning, half-assed Forth compiler at least once in his/her life, just because.
+At least, that's what I told the guys at Hashrocket---and they thought I was serious.

-Here is mine.
+So we wrote it.